-Please join us for a high-energy, one-hour virtual show with performances, stories, an online auction, and an intimate conversation with the awardees on May 21st starting at 12:00 PM.
-The event, our most important fundraiser and celebration of the year, will be free to all who want to support Illinois Humanities and honor awardees Sylvia Ewing, Eve L. Ewing, and Weinberg/Newton Gallery.
+Thank you for joining us for the high-energy, one-hour virtual show that featured performances, stories, an online auction, and an intimate conversation with the awardees on May 21st at 12:00 PM.
+The event, our most important fundraiser and celebration of the year, was free to all who wanted to support Illinois Humanities and honor awardees Sylvia Ewing, Eve L. Ewing, and Weinberg/Newton Gallery.

 PUBLIC HUMANITIES AWARD RECIPIENTS – SYLVIA EWING AND DR. EVE L. EWING

 Sylvia Ewing is a nonprofit executive at Elevate Energy and award-winning former journalist who was affiliated with WBEZ, WTTW and other media outlets.
 She has used her considerable communications skills to develop affordable accessible housing and work for positive change in reproductive rights and public education.
 She continues to produce cultural events for the Chicago Public Library, the Poetry Foundation and others to build community and inspire action.